Planting trees in an area of landslide due to the 2020 historic floods

 In 2021, the project marks a significant milestone by participating in the Rainforest Alliance (RA) certification program period 2021-2025 with a vision toward 2030.
 If the program is fully implemented, it will help increase farmers’ income, enterprises’ profit margins and contribute solution to tackle various social, environmental concerns as well as crop quality and productivity-related issues.

+Before the project is implemented, most of the coffee was sold to middlemen.
+According to Ho Thi Nuong, a female member of Xa Ry coffee farming group, bargaining was impossible as they could not reach out to any other buyer.
 The farmers therefore had no choice but scramble to sell their coffee.
 Limited market access and low level of market penetration has led to uncontrolled harvesting, lowing down the quality of processed coffee beans and threaten to reduce yields of the next harvesting season.

 Farmers, at the same time, were trapped in a circle of numerous concerns including unstable coffee price, crop yields, fertilizer purchase and inadequate cultivation techniques.
 Most of them acquire fertilizer on credit and can only settle the payment once they receive cash from coffee buyers.
 This leads to complete reliance on middlemens, who play the role of both fertilizer supplier and coffee buyer.